“Maybe I didn’t have the mental freshness to last long”

+After taking part in sixteen shows, Loris – this candidate who had dethroned Bruno, the game’s biggest winner – is in turn eliminated from the 12 midday shots.
+He reacts to TV-Leisure.

 It’s the end of the adventure for Loris.
-After having been present for a little more than two weeks on the set of 12 Coups de midi, the young medical student – who had beaten on the line the biggest winner of the game, Bruno – in turn left the daily game hosted by Jean -Luc Reichmann on TF1: he was, in fact, eliminated this Wednesday, October 20, 2021, on the occasion of the second round of the game, “piecemeal”.
-He left all the same with 94,596 euros in earnings and gifts (with a few adventures on the Mysterious Star that he won), and looked back on his experience with Télé-Loisirs.
+After having been present for a little over two weeks on the 12 midday shots, the young medical student – who had beaten on the wire the biggest winner of the game, Bruno – in turn left the daily game hosted by Jean-Luc Reichmann on TF1: he was, in fact, eliminated on Wednesday, October 20 2021, on the occasion of the second round of the game, “piecemeal”.
+He left all the same with 94,596 euros in earnings and gifts (with a few adventures on the Mysterious Star that he won), and reconsidered his experience with TV-Leisure.

-Loris: I lost piecemeal (against Tony in a duel, Editor’s note), I made two mistakes that made me turn red.
+Loris: I lost step by step (facing Tony in a duel, Editor’s note), I made two mistakes that made me turn red.
 I had no pressure.
 I was sad, of course, but there is still a pace to take, the days are very busy.
 I might not have the mental freshness to last long.
 But I am not dejected, I want to stay positive: I tell myself that what I have done is already huge.

 How did you experience the shoots?